Horse Breeds - From their formation to current day, plus standards, strengths & weakness of each.

 INDIVIDUAL HORSE BREEDS:

 The ancestors of the ancient and elegant Akhal Teke were also fundamental in the creation of the Thoroughbred and many other light breeds across the world.
-The current form of this breed emerged around the 8th century!
+The current Akhal Teke emerged around the 8th century!

 The Alter Real became famous in high level dressage as early at 1760 in the Royal Riding School of Portugal.
-The breed is a branch of the Lusitano, with the added influence of Spanish mares.
+The Alter Real is a branch of the Lusitano, with the added influence of Spanish mares.

 American Bashkir Curly

-The American Bashkir Curly is a breed native to America, derrived from older Bashkir type horses found in the American Northwest.
-There is a lot aboui the American Curly tht is not true of any other Curly breed.
+The American Bashkir Curly is native to America, derrived from older Bashkir type horses found in the American Northwest.
+There is a lot aboui the American Curly that is not true of any other Curly type.